-This page is for the Beta version of dropControllerV4.
-It will change as there are update.
+This page is for the preview version of dropControllerV4.
+It will change as there are updates.

-Things shown here may or may not make it in to the final version and the functions and app are likely to change.
+Things shown here may or may not make it in to the final version of the dropControllerV4.

 - 1 Downloads